tgreenidge/Hangman/README.md

 # Ideas for Future Enhancement

-Enable game play among other players using sockets.
+Enable multiplayer game among other players on the web using sockets.
 This option will only be shown if there are other members connected to the app.
  - The computer choses a word
  - The first player that solves first under 6 guesses wins.
  - If no player guesses correctly under 6 tries, the computer wins